Aimanski12/myWebsite/README.md

 ## My Website Page

-> :sunglasses: This is the official repository of my website.
+> :sunglasses: This is the official repository of my website [www.aimanadlawan.com](https://aimanadlawan.com).
 Currently, my website is on development stage, however this repository shows all components and animation you can see in my website. :sunglasses:

+> Each section is branched from the master folder for easy reading.
+You can check on the branch tab and select any folder you want to open or you can click om any of the buttons below.

-This project is an addition to a [React JS Projects](https://github.com/Aimanski12/ReactJS_Projects) I created before.
-As you can see the project numbering are ordered differently.
+> This project is an addition to [React JS Projects](https://github.com/Aimanski12/ReactJS_Projects) I had created before.
 If you want to see the whole project, click [here](https://github.com/Aimanski12/ReactJS_Projects).